Cinque Ports: Privileges

-That is to say, they were granted a degree of self-government, legal jurisdiction, and financial advantage.
+This means that in effect they were granted a degree of self-government, legal jurisdiction, and financial advantage.
 In many respects, the confederation was considered to hold a status equivalent to that of a shire.

 From an early date (the 13th century) representatives of the ports sat in Parliament.
 The practice had been regularised by the end of the 14th century, with the five head ports and two ancient towns, and one corporate limb (Seaford), each being entitled to send two Members to Parliament.

 Institutions

-Many of the portsmen were fishermen, and in pursuit of herring sailed annually to the Norfolk coast, where they claimed rights of "den and strand" on the sandbank at the mouth of the River Yare.
+Many of the Portsmen were fishermen, and in pursuit of herring sailed annually to the Norfolk coast, where they claimed rights of "den and strand" on the sandbank at the mouth of the River Yare.
 The settlement there gradually developed into the town of Yarmouth.
 The ports therefore became closely involved in the regulation of the annual autumn Herring Fair at Yarmouth, and this was probably the main incentive for the individual ports to work together collectively in confederation.

 A Lord Warden of the Cinque Ports was appointed, an office frequently, and by the end of the 13th century permanently, combined with that of Constable of Dover Castle.
 The joint office survives to the present day, but is now a purely honorary title, with an official residence at Walmer Castle.

 The confederation had its own system of assemblies and common courts: